2019 Naples International Film Festival

 In addition to presenting Pantoliano with the Artis—Naples Award, NIFF will screen one of his latest films, Sean Cisterna’s From the Vine, in which he plays a CEO who retreats to his family’s hometown in Italy in an effort to deal with a moral dilemma, and discovers an Italian vineyard on its last legs — which just may be the answer to getting him back on track.

-Naples International Film Festival conducts two juried competitions in which select films are competing to win cash prizes of $7,500 in both the Narrative Feature and Documentary Feature categories.
-Winners will be announced at the Closing Night Awards Ceremony.
+The Naples International Film Festival conducted two juried competitions in which select films competed to win cash prizes of $7,500 in both the Narrative Feature and Documentary Feature categories.
+Winners were announced at the Closing Night Awards Ceremony.

 Above the Clouds

 In the Documentary Feature competition, films included: